 I contacted the Board multiple times over the past several months about some of the complaints I received from owners/residents regarding some rental issues being experienced because I wanted the Board to take an active role in addressing the Rental Management issues.
 However, each and every time the Board majority communicated that we needed to stay out of the Rental Management side of things and just focus on the Association Management side of things.
 So, I thought that was the end of it but then, all of a sudden, Onelia and Bertrand decided it was time to tackle their specific Rental Management issues because they did not like a certain employee performing the Rental Management function?
 Again, I believe the Board should be taking an active role in addressing Rental Management issues, but it needs to be for everything and certainly not for select issues just because certain Board members do not like someone.

 This illegal decision made a huge impact on not only those who rent out their units but also to resident owners.
 You can probably imagine situations where a renter experiences a water leak or fire hazard in the unit and has to first contact Krissy or their Rental Management person (both of which are offsite) who would then have to try to get in touch with the office to coordinate inspection of the unit and the follow-on actions required (or worse – the renters initially call the office who tells them they have to first contact the Rental Manager and such).
+We just had such an incident with the plumbing leak on the first floor.
 And all of these delays and potential communication problems due to multiple parties being involved in a serial fashion – each providing their own interpretation of the situation – can create much slower response times and much bigger problems for the units themselves, the surrounding units, and the overall building.
 Having direct access to the Rental Management staff in the office (as was done for 20 years at Uptown Place) would minimize these kinds of delays and communications issues, and better ensure prompt, correct attention is taken each and every time towards getting all of the issues resolved.
 These kinds of delays can cause small problems to get much worse.
+During the recent plumbing leak on the first floor, most of the owners who rented out their units had no idea of what was going on and was not kept up to date on the status and actions.
+When Krissy was onsite, she was instrumental in helping with working building issues.
+She’s very dedicated and committed and was the last person in the building every time we had a building incident in the past.
+So, removing her to an offsite location was a horrible, shortsighted, spiteful decision – especially since Krissy costs the Association nothing because she is paid out of the Rental Management Program and having one additional full-time person in the office is very helpful to our community.

 Now, please understand that I have no issue with removing a staff member if a proper, thorough investigation was performed in coordination with all of the Board members and Management Company leadership and a determination made that it was the correct action to take.
 However, that did not happen, and, in fact, this was really about harassment and retaliation against Dean Asher (Vice President of the Don Asher Management Company) for not firing Krissy as insisted on by Onelia and Bertrand.
 Don Asher as a Management Company, however, cannot fire employees just because certain Board members do not like them.
 Employees are protected by labor laws and company standards.